An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Experiments

 \subsection{Results and Discussion}

 The results are shown in Figure \ref{fig:results}.
-We omit the results for randomly initialized RFF-PSR as they were significantly worse.
 There are a number of important observations.

-\begin{compactitem} \item In general, joint S1 training closely matches or outperforms conditional S1 training, both with and without refinement.
-This suggests that we are in a situation were the benefit of avoiding a $p^2$ to $p$ regression problem in S1 outweighs the possible bias from inverting action covariance matrices. \item Refinement by local training significantly improves predictive performance for all initialization methods. \item Model refinement, on its own, is not sufficient to produce a good model.
-The two stage regression provides a good initialization of the refinement procedure. \item Even without refinement, RFF-PSR matches or outperforms HSE-PSR.
-This is remarkable since RFF-PSR requires less computation and memory. \item In the synthetic experiment, non-refined RFF-PSR is giving poor mid-range predictions.
-We conjecture that short-range predictions are easier as they largely depend on the previous observations, and long-range predictions are also easier because they largely depend on the sequence of actions.
-However, refinement was able to produce a model that performs well at all prediction horizons. \item Compared to other methods, RFF-PSR has better performance with non-blind test policies. \end{compactitem}
+\begin{itemize} \item In general, joint S1 training closely matches or outperforms conditional S1 training, with and without refinement. \item Local refinement significantly improves predictive performance for all initialization methods. \item Local refinement, on its own, is not sufficient to produce a good model.
+The two stage regression provides a good initialization of the refinement procedure. \item Even without refinement, RFF-PSR outperforms HSE-PSR.
+This could be attributed to the dimensionality reduction step, which adds appropriate inductive bias. \item Compared to other methods, RFF-PSR has better performance with non-blind test policies. \end{itemize}